 - 1. The student's age. - 2.
 The nature of the offense and the circumstances, which led to the offense. - 3.
 The student's prior disciplinary record. - 4.
 The effectiveness of other forms of discipline. - 5.
 Information from parents, teachers and/or others, as appropriate. - 6.
-Other extenuating circumstances (ie. an Individual Educational Plan, 504 Accommodation Plan or Behavior Intervention Plan).
+Other pertinent information relating to individual student needs

 CiTi endorses the use of restorative practices as one option for working with students and families.
+Establishing relationships and community, the foundation of restorative practices, is fundamental to creating a peaceful, positive and productive classroom and school environment.
 Restorative practices can be used with existing school procedures and consequences for inappropriate behavior, or upon agreement, in place of these procedures.
 Restorative practice always require that the offender accept responsibility and that there be a monitored agreement for the offender to make things right.
 Restorative practices include formal (Circles and Community Conferences) and information processes and activities that develop relationships, build community and repair wrongdoing when it occurs.
-Establishing relationships is fundamental to creating a peaceable, positive and productive classroom and school environment.